Roomify/rooms/README.txt

 We use FullCalendar to display room availability and prices by date in an easily comprehensible manner.

-Please do not use the download from the FullCalendar website, as we had to form the actual FullCalendar library to add an extra view and provide some simple enhancements that made sense for this application.
+Please do not use the download from the FullCalendar website, as we had to fork the actual FullCalendar library to add an extra view and provide some simple enhancements that made sense for this application.

 *It's not necessary to install the contributed Drupal fullcalendar module.*